hibanejjari/TD1_HibaNEJJARI_CDOF6/README.md

    git clone <repository_url>
    cd <project_directory>

-Ensure Python 3.x is installed on your system.
-You can check by running:
+if Python 3.x is installed on your system.
+You can check by running: bash

-bash
 Copier le code
 python --version

 Execute the script:
 bash

 Copier le code
 python todo_list_app.py
-Follow the on-screen instructions to manage your tasks.
+then follow the on-screen instructions to manage your tasks.